 It is likely to be permissable for a sitting politician, who is not affected by a forthcoming election, to visit Council premises and seek publicity for this.
-Such visits are to be discouraged during the pre-election period but may be approved if there are exceptional circumstances.
 However, any candidates should not have a formal role at such events and Council staff should not facilitate any publicity involving election candidates, e.g. interview requests or photo opportunities.